near/read-rpc/README.md

 This will spin up:
 - `read-rpc-server` - the JSON RPC server
-- `state-indexer` - the indexer that watches the network and stores the `StateChanges` into the Storage (ScyllaDB) using the designed data schemas.
+- `state-indexer` - the indexer that watches the network and stores the `StateChanges` into the Storage using the designed data schemas.
-- `tx-indexer` - the indexer that watches the network and stores the `Transactions` along with all the related entities (`Receipts`, `ExecutionOutcomes`) into the Storage (ScyllaDB) using the specifically defined `TransactionDetails` structure in a dumped way (using the simplest key-value schema)
+- `tx-indexer` - the indexer that watches the network and stores the `Transactions` along with all the related entities (`Receipts`, `ExecutionOutcomes`) into the Storage using the specifically defined `TransactionDetails` structure in a dumped way (using the simplest key-value schema)
 - `jaeger` - the Jaeger instance for tracing (http://localhost:16686)

 ### Examples: